Filmmakers4Future/FM4FTheme/README.md

 ### Special Category Handling

 The theme implements a special handling for categories.
-If a category `example` is used in content files and there exists a corresponding content file called `./user/content/example.md`, then the `PAGENAME`, `DESCRIPTION`, `DATE` and `ALTERNATEALIGNMENT` fields are used to set the corresponding theme configurations.
-Furthermore, the content of that content file is used in the header as well.
+If a category `example` is used in content files and there exists a corresponding content file called `./user/content/example.md`, then the `PAGENAME`, `DESCRIPTION`, `DATE`, `SECTIONALIGNMENT` and `SECTIONBACKGROUND` fields are used to set the corresponding theme configurations.
+Furthermore, the content of that content file is used in the header as well which can be completely overwritten by setting `REPLACEHEADING` to `true`.

 ### Special Page Handling

 The implements a special handling for pages.
-If a content file `./user/content/example.md` does not set the `CATEGORY` field, then the `PAGENAME`, `DESCRIPTION`, `DATE` and `ALTERNATEALIGNMENT` fields are used to set the corresponding theme configurations.
-Furthermore, the content of that content file is used in the header as well.
+If a content file `./user/content/example.md` does not set the `CATEGORY` field, then the `PAGENAME`, `DESCRIPTION`, `DATE`, `SECTIONALIGNMENT` and `SECTIONBACKGROUND` fields are used to set the corresponding theme configurations.
+Furthermore, the content of that content file is used in the header as well which can be completely overwritten by setting `REPLACEHEADING` to `true`.
 For such a page the corresponding content folder `./user/content/example/` is searched for `*.md` files.
 If these are found and set the `SECTION` field to `true` then their content is used as individual sections of the page.
 The sections will be sorted by filename.